 In Tulum or at some of the other beaches, you will finish your initerary for Mexico.
 From Tulum you can travel to the airport of Cancún within 2 hours (depending on traffic) and catch a flight back home.

 Planning a trip to Guatemala – after your Mexico initerary 3 weeks

 If you are planning to continue your journey to Guatemala, after your 3 weeks itinerary for Mexico.
-Then you can travel from Tulum to bordertown Chetumal, in the south, bordered with Belize.
+Then you can travel from Tulum to bordertown Chetumal, in the South, bordered with Belize.
 From here you can travel through Belize to Flores in Guatemala.
 It will take you a full day, as you need to cross two borders!
-Another option is to take a plane from Cancun, directly to Flores.
-Flores is one of the main towns in Peten province and your gateways to Maya ruins such as Tikal and Yaxha.
+Another option is to take a plane from Cancún, directly to Flores.
+Flores is one of the main towns in Petén province and your gateways to Maya ruins such as Tikal, Yaxha and El Mirador.

 Guatemala has it all!
 Colonial cities, where you can stroll around for days.
 Indigenous villages and markets, where people walk in colorful traditional costumes.
 But also fascinating ancient Maya cities, located deep in the jungle, a Pacific and Caribbean coast, breathtaking lakes and many active volcanoes!
 In this article you’ll find the best things to do in Guatemala.
 I’m not only sharing the highlights of Guatemala, but also travel tips for off the beaten track destinations, cultural and gastronomic experiences.
-Besides that you’ll find a special section about beautiful hotels, different Guatemala travel itineraries, best traveling time and safety.
+Besides that you’ll find articles about beautiful hotels in Guatemala, different travel itineraries, best traveling time and safety in Guatemala.

 Pin and save three week itinerary for Mexico for later

 Did you enjoy reading this itinerary for 3 weeks in Mexico?
 In the next articles you can read more of my tips for Mexico: